|Nutritional Guidelines (per serving)|

 Heat the oven to 350 F.

-Pour the boiling water over the chopped dates in a medium bowl; add the butter and set aside.
+Pour the 1 cup boiling water over the 8 ounces of chopped dates in a medium bowl; add the 2 tablespoons butter and set aside.

-With a mixer, beat sugars and egg until light.
+With a mixer, beat 3/4 cup of sugar, 1/4 cup brown sugar, and 1 egg until light.

-In another bowl, combine the flour, baking powder, and salt.
+In another bowl, combine the 2 1/4 cups of flour, 1 tablespoon of baking powder, and 1/2 teaspoon of salt.

 Add to the sugar mixture, alternating with the date and water mixture.